atu-se/atu.innomadic.com/courses/sad/projects/systemrequests/university_server.md

 * The server should operate securely and receive updates.
 * The server should be inaccessible outside of the network.
 * General file sharing should be read-only for students.
+* The system should not be connected to the Campus Internet Wifi Connection.

 # Expected Value